 Orlov went to Italy in 1841.
 During the time spent abroad the artist created a lot of wonderful pictures.
 Critics spoke warmly about his work.
 Part of his paintings Pimen sent to Russia.

 In 1849, he was ordered to return to Russia, but the artist managed to convince the government to let him stay in Italy.

 The painter had never returned to Russia.
-He died in Rome in 1865.
+He died in Rome on September 24, 1865.

 Most of the artist’s works are portraits and genre scenes from the life of Italians, but there are also works on historical themes and landscapes.